Cheong Wa Dae: Feng shui and the media

-However, ironically, president Yoon's obsessive interpretation of Cheong Wa Dae's Pung-su changed lots of researcher's view.
-Before president Yoon opened up Cheong Wa Dae to public, most researchers never had chance to visit Cheong Wa Dae personally, as it was official residence of the national president.
-Many researchers were able to go inside of the Cheong Wa Dae for the first time after its opening, a new experience to study Pung-sugeography of the Cheong Wa Dae firsthand.
-Direct observation and experience have reduced researcher's reliance on authority figures like Ch'oe, and propelled revival of traditional interpretation regarding Cheong Wa Dae as good place.
-Also, after president Yoon's bewildering downfall by 2024 South Korean martial law crisis, his obsession on Pung-su interpretation regarding the Cheong Wa Dae as bad place, rather turned public atmosphere to follow the opposite interpretation.
-This shift in public sentiment was one of the backgrounds promoting President Lee Jae-myung to push for a return to the Cheong Wa Dae.
+However, Yoon's interpretation of Cheong Wa Dae's feng shui has significantly influenced the views of many researchers.
+Before Yoon opened Cheong Wa Dae to the public, most researchers were unable to visit it in person, as it was the official residence of the president.
+After its opening, any researchers were able to enter Cheong Wa Dae to study its geography.
+Direct observation and experience reduced their reliance on figures such as Ch'oe and propelled the revival of traditional interpretations of Cheong Wa Dae as an auspicious place.

+After Yoon's downfall in the 2024 South Korean martial law crisis, his views on the negative interpretation of Cheong Wa Dae shifted public sentiment toward the opposite interpretation.
+This shift in public sentiment was one of the reasons that led President Lee Jae-myung to support a return to Cheong Wa Dae.

-Meanwhile, Pung-su interpretation regarding the Cheong Wa Dae as bad place led Chinese media to create own neologism '青瓦台詛咒', which can be translated into Korean as '청와대의 저주' (lit.
-Curse of the Cheong Wa Dae, or 'Blue House Curse').
-Most of Korean newspapers recognized this term as neologism invented in mainland China, since Korean concept of 'bad place' (흉지), a standard reviewing flow of powers under Pung-su geography, has no clear relevance to concept of 'curse' (저주), an active use of magical witchcraft with menace.
-Also, as president Yoon was actively using Yongsan office while giving up the Cheong Wa Dae, downfall of Yoon was not an event that can be explained as mythical influence from bad place as Cheong Wa Dae.
-Yet Chinese media still described Yoon Seok-yeol's downfall as a curse of the Blue House, and this unusual expression has become a topic of interest in South Korean media.
+Meanwhile, the interpretation of the Cheong Wa Dae's location as inauspicious led Chinese media to coin the neologism 青瓦台詛咒, which can be translated into Korean as 청와대의 저주 'Blue House Curse'.
+Most Korean newspapers recognized this term as a neologism invented in mainland China, since the Korean concept of 'bad place' (흉지), a standard reviewing flow of powers under feng shui, has no clear relevance to the concept of 'curse' (저주), an active use of witchcraft with menace.
+As President Yoon was actively using the Yongsan office, his downfall cannot be explained by mythical influence from a malevolent source, such as the bad placement of Cheong Wa Dae.
+Chinese media continue to characterize Yoon's downfall as a 'curse of the Blue House,' and this unusual expression has become a topic of interest in South Korean media.

+On the other hand, according to the analysis of Chinese media, the urban legend that every president of the Republic of Korea (ROK) meets a tragic end is not attributed to geomantic omen (feng shui), but rather to the 'culture of political retribution' inherent in South Korean politics and the excessive powers wielded by the ROK president.
+The President of South Korea wields significant power with limited checks and balances, a system often dubbed as an 'imperial presidency,' which renders it prone to abuse of power and corruption.
+The single-term presidency frequently results in a lame-duck government, where, as the president's influence wanes, investigative and prosecutorial agencies can more readily gather evidence to initiate charges against the president.
+This dynamic contributes to the emergence of the so-called 'Blue House Curse.